tmwProjects/GEOROC_2.0_doc/docs/writing_query.md

 After the call you will receive an output as follows:

-numItems: Displays the number of records that were actually returned.
+**numItems**: Displays the number of records that were actually returned.

-totalCount: Indicates the total number of data records that match the filter criteria.
+**totalCount**: Indicates the total number of data records that match the filter criteria.

-data: A list of the filtered data containing specific information about each sample, such as sampleID and geographic
+**data**: A list of the filtered data containing specific information about each sample, such as sampleID and geographic

 coordinates (latitude and longitude).